saintsal/supershadowy/index.md

             <h3>
                 Clinic
             </h3>
-            A screenshare with a live diagnosis from someone experienced.
+            A screenshare with a live diagnosis from someone more experienced.
             <img src="images/clinic.png" /><br/>
         </div>
     </div>